- Your category pages are an ideal place to target high-opportunity keywords.

 - And much more…

 If you can check any of those boxes on your own website, this guide will help.
 I’ll show you how to optimize your ecommerce category pages to rank at the top of the Google SERP and pull in valuable traffic.
-I’ll also reveal the most common SEO ecommerce category page mistakes, and how to avoid them all.
+I’ll also reveal the most common SEO ecommerce category page mistakes, and how to avoid them to drive results like this:

 WHY ECOMMERCE CATEGORY PAGE SEO IS IMPORTANT